 Presenter & presentation

 All the JCU videoconferencing rooms are capable of handling three concurrent video streams.
-What this means is that you as the presenter can send a view of yourself, and the view of your presentation to the far end audience at the same time as you can receive the camera view of the far end audience.
-Most JCU videoconferencing venues are fitted with a desktop PC, document camera/visualizer and laptop cables as standard and in some cases a wireless collaborative device to connect a BYOD to the AV system.
+What this means is that you as the presenter can send a view of yourself and a view of your presentation to the far end audience at the same time as you can receive the camera view of the far end audience.
+Most JCU videoconferencing venues are fitted with a desktop PC, document camera/visualizer and laptop cables as standard and in some cases a collaborative device to connect a BYOD wirelessly to the AV system.

 Beyond point to point videoconferencing

-Presentations and lectures are increasingly delivered to more than one far end room, which requires some more action on the presenter’s part.
+Presentations and lectures are increasingly delivered to more than one geographical location, which requires some more action on the presenter’s part.